-The Abra Valley near Bogotá is very rich with salt deposits and mines.
+The Abra Valley near to Bogotá is very rich with salt deposits and mines.
 Of these, two are of local renown: Zipaquirá and Nemocón.
 The first, well known for its man-made salt cathedral.
 The second, known for its incredible saline structures.

 If you want to delve deep into the heart of Colombia, love caves and want to be surprised, Nemocón is the right place for you!
 It is a place packed with history, man-made and natural wonder that you can’t miss out.

 The small town of Nemocón, like others in the Abra Valley, was once part of the Muisca Federation.
 And being where it is, it was one of the key settlements in the local, salt-driven economy of pre-colonial times.
 But, more than just a salt-town, Nemocón was an important cultural spot for Muisca leaders, the Zipas.

 After every battle, win or lose, the Zipa would visit Necomón and offer the gods its pain, joy or glory.
 And from this ritual came the name of the town: Nemocón, that means “the cry of the warrior” in Chibcha.

 Before the colonization, the Muiscas would gather water from salty-mountain springs and evaporate it to extract the salt.
 Salt mines were only excavated after the arrival of the Spanish Empire.
 Soon, Nemocón became a mining town.